indrasaputra/orvosi-api/README.md

 ## Description

-API provides HTTP REST API for Orvosi application.
+Orvosi API provides HTTP REST API for Orvosi application.
+This project was previously placed in [https://github.com/orvosi/api](https://github.com/orvosi/api) which I own.
+Then, I decided to move this repository to my personal github.

 ## SLI and SLO